Palazzo Ferro Fini

 The Palazzo Ferro Fini is a historical building in Venice, Italy.
-It was originally two buildings, the Palazzo Morosini Ferro and the Palazzo Flangini Fini, which were combined into one in the 1860s to create the luxury Hotel New York.
+It was originally two buildings, the Palazzo Morosini Ferro and the Palazzo Flangini Fini, which were combined into one in the 1860s to create the luxury Hotel New York, later renamed the Grand Hotel.
 The hotel was occupied by troops in World War II (1939–45).
 By 1970 the hotel was in decay, and the building was purchased by the Veneto region, which undertook extensive renovations and made it the seat of the regional council.

 Building

 The Palazzo Ferro Fini is located on the north bank of the Grand Canal in the section between the Ponte dell'Accademia and Piazza San Marco, opposite the Church of Santa Maria della Salute built by the 17th century architect Baldassarre Longhena.
 The building combines two adjacent Renaissance-style buildings.
 It has the classic Venetian layout, with an atrium that spans the whole building from the waterfront to the landward side, and an interior garden or courtyard.
 The interior has been renovated several times, but the exterior is unchanged.
 The larger Palazzo Fini has a typical Renaissance facade, while the facade of the smaller Palazzo Ferro is Gothic in style.
 Both have light plaster walls, recently restored.
 The two buildings had separate histories until they were combined into a hotel in the late 19th century.
 After extensive interior renovations, the palace today is the seat of the Regional Council of Venice.